Give us a missed call on

 Take steel bars.
 The recognised code is 7214.
 If an invoice carries a wrong code – say a generic iron entry instead of rebar – the system may not accept the ITC.
 At audit, it can even be treated as misreporting.
 The rate may be the same, but the error can still block credit.

-Rules by turnover
+Rules by turnover (as of February 2026)

-GST law sets thresholds:
+GST law prescribes the following HSN reporting thresholds:

 Most mid-sized MSMEs are in the second or third category.
 Missing the code or punching it incorrectly is enough to draw a notice.